What are the causes of glossophobia, or the fear of public speaking?

 It’s very important to work on non-verbal communication, which is an essential cornerstone of public speaking.
 Make sure your feet are well-grounded, scan your audience regularly, and don’t put your hands in your pockets.
 If you are shaking, you can use a piece of cardboard or a pen to calm this symptom.

 ⚠️ Beware of unpleasant noises for your audience!
 Don’t take a single sheet of paper that might accentuate the shaking and make a noise.
-Also avoid retractable click pens which might tempt you to play with them…
+Also, avoid retractable click pens which might tempt you to play with them…

 6. Learn to cope with blunders

 Everyone has a moment of panic when they forget something, make a slip of the tongue or babble.
-It’s therefore very important to know how to deal with these problems.
+It’s therefore critical to know how to deal with these problems.
 Remain spontaneous, don’t hesitate to use humor for example or to ask your audience directly to participate, which is an effective way to capture the attention of those who were no longer listening.

 >>> Discover the breathing exercises you need to try!